Turgerel/ScanSphere/ScanSphere/GEM Instructions.md

 Note: GEM WILL NOT BE ABLE TO WORK IF YOU HAVE ANACONDA INSTALLED.

 1. On your terminal (cmd prompt, etc.) install specified versions:

+    *pip3 install matplotlib==2.2.4*

+    *pip3 install tensorflow==1.13.1*

+2. Go to *tests* directory on your terminal and run the following:
+    *python3 test_karate.py --SDNE 0*

+3. You should be able to see similar outputs as shown in the GEM GitHub Repository.